Whitewashed house in Sparin

 Le Tour Eiffel–see it early or late to avoid crowds

 To truly appreciate Paris, rent an apartment and settle in for the long haul.
 For the entire month of March one year, Gregg and I stayed in an apartment in Montparnasse.
-We spent our mornings painting (him) and writing (me) before setting out almost every afternoon to explore the artsy delights of Paris.
+He spent his mornings painting and I spent my mornings writing, and then we set out almost every afternoon to explore the artsy delights of Paris.

 Favorite Places in Paris and the Île de France